hoangduytran/blender-manual/manual/extensions/index.rst

     "schema_version": "1.0.0"
   }}

-Optional fields (e.g., blender_version_max) are to be emmitted from the entries.
+Optional fields (e.g., blender_version_max) are to be emitted from the entries.

 For the official Extensions Platform, the `website` value is the page of the extension in the online platform.
 Even if the manifest points to the project specific website.